-Through the feedback collected at the workshop and online, three distinct preferences emerged from the options created by participants:
+Based on the feedback collected at the community workshop and the online visual preference survey, three distinct preferences emerged from the options created by participants.
+These preferences along the corresponding proportion of participants that favoured each option is provided below.

-1. Taller buildings at 36th Street N.E., transitioning to lower heights at 38th Street N.E.
+1. Taller buildings at 36 Street N.E., transitioning to lower heights at 38 Street N.E.